basis-point/jupyter-examples/notebooks/ultimate_forward_rate/README.md

 ## Overview

-This folder contains examples demonstrating how to build different flavours of the Dutch regulatory curve, and the associated risks, using the functionality from the open source library [QuantLib](https://www.quantlib.org/).
+This directory contains examples demonstrating how to build different flavours of the Dutch regulatory curve, and the associated risks, using the functionality from the open source library [QuantLib](https://www.quantlib.org/).

 For more info about the Dutch regulatory framework for pension funds visit the website of the [Dutch National Bank](https://www.dnb.nl/).